MEALS FOR MONOLOGUES

 TAPING RULES AND GUIDELINES

 All videos must be one file in one take.
-No edits.

 At the beginning, slate your name, height, city/state, and your agent (if you do not have an agent, slate your name, height, city/state, state that you do not have a talent agent, and say and spell your email address)